-Has this ever happened to you?
-It’s mid-afternoon and you’re at your desk trying to concentrate.
-But you’re easily distracted and find yourself hungry again.
+Has it ever been mid-afternoon, you’re at your desk trying to concentrate, but you’re easily distracted and find yourself hungry again?
 Lunch feels like it was years ago, and dinner can’t come fast enough!
-You’re trying to stick to 3 meals a day – but maybe that’s just not for you.
+You’re trying to stick to three meals a day – but maybe that’s just not for you.

-If you need a little snack in-between, you’ll want to snack smartly.
+If you need a little snack in between, you’ll want to snack smartly.
 We’ve collected a few of our favorites to help.
 I try to take advantage of my environment.
-There are 3 flights of stairs between me and where the snacks are at work.
+There are three flights of stairs between me and where the snacks are at work.

 Sometimes that’s enough to make me skip the snacks entirely.
 Other times, I get up from my desk, walk right past the elevator, and fight my way up those stairs to earn my little snack.